 You mentioned compressors.
 Do you not mix with any compression?

-No. And I do not master.
+No. And I do not master [with compression].
 If you want to see a goddamn monster come out of me, try mastering a song with compression.
 It doesn't work.
 It doesn't make bass fatter or do anything.
 The original idea of what compression means in electronics is completely different from what these guys think it is.
 Compression in electronics refers to the attack and release time.
 The first origin of a compressor had nothing to do with the broadening and fattening of sound.
 It's limiting.
 For example, the first use of a compressor, what they called in television repair, was AGC, or Automatic Gain Control.
 They use the same technique in radio transmitters, because you don't want the microphone over-modulating the transmitter, so they install a thing called an AGC control.
 Then they also do the same to a tape machine.
 You don't want the volume to go past this level or you'll distort the tape, so that's where it first came in.
 Knowing that I know how to build a compressor and a limiter, I can tell any engineer out there to put away the misconception; it does not make bass sound any fatter.
 I used the thing.
 I tried it, and it made the bass sound messed up, because now the bass is not breathing.
 It's not working at its natural dynamic volume.
 What's it good for?
 It has some useful properties on vocals.
 Back in the day, it was just a technique that I came up with for singers who sing loud and distort the tape.
 That's all it was for.
 Not to make bass and mixes sound fatter; all this verbal garbage I hear coming from some of these people.

 Can you talk a little bit about some other misconceptions about gear?
 I also really want to talk about your position on analog and vintage gear versus digital equipment, because you are somebody who took analog gear to its limits.
 You used it in ways that no one was using it like that.